PHIL 338.† FINAL PROJECT (Research Paper 5-6 Pages)

 FINAL PROJECT DEADLINES

-(2) Draft of Introduction to your Final Project posted on the GoPost site for your section by midnight on Monday Nov.
-26 (10 Points).† The Introduction should include a statement of the issue you will address and an overview of the paper as a whole, including a statement of the position that you will take on the issue.† (For research papers, it should include a statement of your proposed amendment to the UNUDHR.)† A good introduction will typically be 2-3 paragraphs long.
+(2) Draft of Introduction to your Final Project posted on PHIL 338 GoPost site for your section by midnight on Wednesday July 17 (10 Points).† The Introduction should include a statement of the issue you will address and an overview of the paper as a whole, including a statement of the position that you will take on the issue.† (For research papers, it should include a statement of your proposed amendment to the UNUDHR.)† A good introduction will typically be 2-3 paragraphs long.

-(3) Vote for your sectionís best Final Project Introduction by midnight on Tuesday Nov.
-27.† Send an email message to your TA with the name of the person whose Introduction you rank the highest.† Ties are permitted.† Donít vote for your own work.
+(3) Vote for the best Final Project Introduction by noon on Thursday July 18.† Send me an email message with the name of the person whose Introduction you rank the highest.† Ties are permitted.† Donít vote for your own work.

-††††††† (4) Final projects are due in section on Wednesday Dec.
-5.† There is no penalty for length per se, but papers exceeding the page limits (7 double-spaced pages for research papers and 5 double-spaced pages for service learning reports) will be penalized, if they could have been shortened by careful editing.† (Footnotes, photos, and other graphic material do not count in the page limits.)† Although papers are evaluated chiefly on their philosophical merits, grammar, spelling, and diction will also be evaluated.† You are expected to express your thoughts in clear, grammatical, English sentences.
+††††††† (4) Final projects are due by midnight on Monday July 22.† There is no penalty for length per se, but papers exceeding the page limits will be penalized, if they could have been shortened by careful editing.† (Footnotes, photos, and other graphic material do not count in the page limits.)† Although papers are evaluated chiefly on their philosophical merits, grammar, spelling, and diction will also be evaluated.† You are expected to express your thoughts in clear, grammatical, English sentences.

 BEFORE TURNING IN YOUR FINAL PROJECT, MAKE SURE IT HAS ALL THE ITEMS ON THE FINAL PROJECT CHECKLIST, WHICH IS POSTED ON THE PHIL 338 WEB SITE.